f-lucini/cloudfront-prefix-list-bypass/README.md

 header="example.com"
 ```

-Deploy the attacker distribution as described in the *Quick Start* section and connect to it using HTTP.
-To test HTTPS behaviour, you can use any public website's IP address, for example:
+Deploy the attacker distribution as described in the *Quick Start* section and **connect to it using HTTP**.

+To test instead the *HTTPS behaviour*, you can use any public website's IP address, for example:
 ```bash
 header="www.google.com"
 ip=$(dig +short $header | tail -1)